CupOfGeo/Attractors/README.md

 # Attractors take 3
 Hey so a long time ago i found this https://examples.holoviz.org/attractors/attractors.html project and thought it looked really cool so i played around with it and wanted to turn it into a rest api.

+It was a super cool demo learned about jit and datashaders

-It going to make me pretty pictures and server as a good test service for other things.
+It going to make me pretty pictures and the server will be a good test service for other things.

 going to learn to use the .devcontainers